mgoldyadrian/Project_Data_Analysis_for_Retail_Sales_Performance_Report/README.md

 # Project Data Analysis for Retail: Sales Performance Report

-This is the code repository for Project Data Analysis for Retail: Sales Performance Report, published by DQLab.
+This is the code repository for **Project Data Analysis for Retail: Sales Performance Report**, published by DQLab.
 It contains all the supporting project files necessary to work through the interactive code course from start to finish.

 The dataset used contains transactions from 2009 to 2012 with a total raw data of 5500, including status orders that are divided into finished, returned, and canceled orders.
 The table name to be used in this project is dqlab_sales_store.